krontech/chronos-cam-app/README.md

         -qtlibinfix E -fast
 ```

-After configuring, make and install QT by running the commands
+Run the shell script ./conf.sh, from the QT install directory.
+After configuration is complete, make and install QT by running the commands

 ```
 make